openjs-foundation/cross-project-council/CPC-CHARTER.md

 Regular members have made a commitment to be involved in an ongoing manner and take on roles and responsibilities as outlined below.
 Regular member is implied when membership type is not specified.
-Anyone who has been a member of one of the projects under the OpenJS Foundation for at least three months may request to become a regular member by opening a PR to add themselves to the list of regular members.
+Anyone who has been active in the work of the OpenJS Foundation, one of its member projects or other related activity as described in the CPC Governance may request to become a regular member by opening a PR to add themselves to the list of regular members.
 Regular members remain for as long as they are active within the work of the CPC.
 Regular members who have not been active in GitHub, participated in meetings, or other work of the CPC for 3 months may be